Chizarira National Park

-The isolation of chizarira has made management very difficult, and the area has suffered heavy poaching.
-It was one a stronghold of Black Rhino but they have been wiped out, while elephant have been decimated.
-The infrastructure in the parks is in bad shape, and much restoration needed.
+The isolation of Chizarira has made management very difficult, and the area has suffered heavy poaching.
+It was once a stronghold of Black Rhino but they have unfortunately been wiped out, while elephant have been decimated.
+The infrastructure in the parks was in bad shape, and much restoration needed.

 Bhejane Trust has partnered up with National Park Rescue, a UK trust with a mandate to recover distressed parks.
-In 2018 the partnership will be establishing a base in Chizarira, and then repairing the Parks base infrastructure, working on roads, getting patrols out and motivated, setting up community programs in the surrounding communal areas and generally restoring the area to it’s former status.
+In 2018 the partnership established a base in Chizarira, and then set about repairing the Parks base infrastructure, working on roads, getting patrols out and motivated, setting up community programs in the surrounding communal areas and generally restoring the area to it’s former status.

 The turn around in the Park has been impressive in two short years, with the the anti-poaching efforts having curbed the rampant poaching that existed, facilitating the recovery of the wildlife, which has also settled down, the opening of sections of the Park long abandoned, infrastructure now repaired, and the improvement in staff morale with the support they are getting.